1. Important Information and Who We Are

 You can choose to delete cookies at any time; however you may lose any information that enables you to access the website more quickly and efficiently including, but not limited to, personalisation settings.

-You may not transfer any of your rights under this Privacy Notice to any other person.
-We may transfer our rights under this Privacy Notice where we reasonably believe your rights will not be affected.
+You may not transfer any of your rights under this policy to any other person.
+We may transfer our rights under this policy where we reasonably believe your rights will not be affected.

-If any court or competent authority finds that any provision of this Privacy Notice (or part of any provision) is invalid, illegal or unenforceable, that provision or part- provision will, to the extent required, be deemed to be deleted, and the validity and enforceability of the other provisions of this Privacy Notice will not be affected.
+If any court or competent authority finds that any provision of this policy (or part of any provision) is invalid, illegal or unenforceable, that provision or part provision will, to the extent required, be deemed to be deleted, and the validity and enforceability of the other provisions of this policy will not be affected.

 Unless and otherwise agreed, no delay, act or omission by a party in exercising any right or remedy will be deemed a waiver of that, or any other, right or remedy.